 The AAA administers the New York Workers’ Compensation Health Insurers Match Program (HIMP), the mandatory arbitration of eligible disputed requests for reimbursement by health insurers or health benefits plans, provided for by subpart 325-6 of Title XII of the official compilation of codes of rules and regulations of the state of New York.

 Athlete Eligibility and National Governing Body (NGB) Status Disputes

 The Ted Stevens Olympic and Amateur Sports Act and the U.S. Olympic Committee (USOC) bylaws designate the AAA to administer arbitrations between the USOC and athletes or representative sports organizations.
-Cases are conducted under the AAA Supplementary Procedures for the Arbitration of Olympic Sport Doping Disputes.
+Cases are conducted under the AAA Commercial Arbitration and Mediation Procedures.